Purpose

 corresponding table partition.
 If the name conflicts with an existing

-index partition name, then the database uses the form SYS_P
+index partition name, then the database uses the form SYS_Pn.

 You can optionally specify tablespace storage for one or more